Short Sale Now- Short Sale Later- Timing can be Everything

 In talking about the Mortgage Debt Relief Act of 2007,

-we are getting closer to the deadline of December 31, 2012 when this act will expire.
+we are getting closer to the deadline of December 31, 2012 (this deadline in 2015 has been extended now) when this act will expire.
 What does this mean for you and how does it impact you?
 Well Bob Hertzgog, my Arizona associate, explains in detail how it will impact you if you are struggling to pay your mortgage and are thinking about but not yet ready to short sale sell your home yet (by the way, RI does not have an anti-deficiency statute as AZ has).
+Know what you need if you are a RI real estate homeowner.

 Right now if you are a homeowner who short sales your primary residence, the Mortgage Debt Relief Act of 2007 will allow the ‘forgiven’ debt by the banks to be non-taxable income (read IRS publication 4681 for all information) to you, the selling homeowner.
 This remains good news for short sale homeowners right now.